 Myth One: If I’m Diagnosed With Alzheimer’s Disease, It Means My Life Is Over

 If you or someone you know is diagnosed with Alzheimer’s disease, you can live a fulfilling and active lifestyle for many years.
 It’s a fact that adopting a healthy diet and a robust exercise routine can also help slow the progression of the disease.
 In addition, it’s important to stay socially active and participate in activities that challenge your brain.
 Alzheimer’s medications are the most effective in the early stages of the disease but may not work well for everyone.
 That’s why early diagnosis is important.

 Myth Two: Short-Term Memory Issues Are Normal When You Become Older

 It is a true fact that as people age, they have occasional memory problems that are typically insignificant and do not affect their lives or day-to-day functioning.
 On the other hand, many people are unfamiliar with the fact that Alzheimer’s disease causes severe memory loss issues including forgetting friends, family, and acquaintances.
 Once a loved one reaches a late stage of Alzheimer’s, he or she may forget the area they live or their identity.
 Any serious change in memory should be evaluated by a physician.

 Myth Three: Only Older Individuals Can Have Alzheimer’s Disease

 People as young as 30 or 40 can be affected by this form of dementia.
 The name of this condition is early-onset Alzheimer’s disease.
-It is estimated that about 200,000 people in the United States suffer from younger-onset Alzheimer’s.
+A widely unknown fact is that this type of Alzheimer’s impacts about 200,000 people in the United States.